4 - Something to do

 “Oh boy…” I thought back to Raaf’s warning.
 “Are you sure?
 No strings attached?”

-The guildhall was one of the largest buildings in town, down one of the four cardinal paths radiating from the square.
+The adventurer’s guild hall was one of the largest buildings in town, down one of the four cardinal paths radiating from the square.
 The facade seemed to be made of a different lumber than the other buildings in the town, and the craftsmanship was head and shoulders above what I had seen elsewhere.

-The inside didn’t have very many people, but the atmosphere still had an oppressive feeling of business.
-There were two levels - an upper balcony, where I could see a party huddled around a table planning tactics for an upcoming battle, and a ground floor, with a bulletin board spanning the back wall and a harried elf woman in a maroon uniform attending a desk to the left, attempting to manage a queue of several increasingly impatient adventurers.
+The inside didn’t have very many people, but the atmosphere was businesslike.
+There were two levels - an upper balcony, where I could see a party huddled around a table planning tactics for an upcoming battle, and the ground floor, with a bulletin board spanning the back wall and a harried elf woman in a maroon uniform attending a desk to the left, attempting to manage a queue of several increasingly impatient adventurers.
 I saw glimpses of an owl person in the same maroon uniform delivering paperwork between the front desk and rows of shelves in the back.

 We joined the queue, and though it quickly grew further behind us, eventually we made it to the front.